darul75/https-aware/README.md

 In my case, a load balancer was setting 'front-end-https' to 'on'.

-Default node HTTP 'request' object prototype is enhanced to get a new method : isHttps() Also, you may use isHttps(req) instead.
+Default node HTTP 'request' object prototype is enhanced to get a new method : isHttps() but, you may use isHttps(req) instead.

 Installation
 ------------